Facade is a structural design pattern that provides a simplified (but limited) interface to a complex system of classes, library or framework.

-Usage examples: Facade is commonly used in apps written in Java.
-It is especially handy when working with complex libraries and APIs.
+Usage examples: The Facade pattern is commonly used in apps written in Java.
+It’s especially handy when working with complex libraries and APIs.

 Here are some Facade examples in core Java libs:

-In this examples, the Facade simplifies communication with a complex video conversion framework.
+In this example, the Facade simplifies communication with a complex video conversion framework.

 some_complex_media_library: Complex video conversion library

 facade/VideoConversionFacade.java: Facade provides simple interface of video conversion